People

 Prof. Michal Polak, Principal Investigator

 I received my PhD in 1996 from Arizona State University with John Alcock and Therese Markow.
 Following a post-doc at Syracuse University with William (Tom) Starmer and Larry Wolf, I joined the faculty at UC in 1999.
-My research program has consistently attracted funding from the NSF since my Syracuse days.
-From 2009 to 2014 I served as Graduate Director in the department, was elected to the Fellows of the Graduate School at UC in 2013, and chaired the Reappointment, Promotion and Tenure Committee in 2018/19 and the Graduate Admissions Committee in 2022/23.
-I edited a successful academic textbook, Developmental Instability: Causes and Consequences (2003, Oxford), and recently served as an Editor for the journal Animal Behaviour (Elsevier).
-Hobbies: fishing and medium-scale garlic production.
+I owe my more formative years to Monty Wood and R.D.
+Lawrence.
+From 2009 to 2014 I served as Graduate Director in the department, was elected to the Fellows of the Graduate School in 2013, and chaired the Reappointment, Promotion and Tenure Committee in 2018/19 and the Graduate Admissions Committee since 2022.
+I edited a successful academic textbook, Developmental Instability: Causes and Consequences (2003, Oxford), and served a term as a North American Associate Editor for the journal Animal Behaviour (Elsevier).
+My hobbies include fishing (bass and walleye) and medium-scale garlic production.

 Chandrima Das, Graduate Student